 Research Specialties and Begin Early

-- Use career guides to explore the specialties.
-Look for guides with facts and figures related to work-life balance, such as salary and vacation days.
+- Review facts and figures related to work-life balance, such as salary and vacation days.

 - Join special-interest clubs or organizations at school.